Developing for Neto by Maropost: Advanced Workflow

 [10:05:09] Finished 'default' after 10 ms

-Push your changes live
+Push your changes to the server

 This is easiest to do with Transmit on OSX and Dreamweaver on Windows.
 There are two primary reasons for this: